martin0004/bike_sharing_patterns/README.md

 	df_features, df_targets = dpp.run(df_data, targets=True)
 	```

-- If the dataset only contains features, run the data pre-processor without using the `targets` argument.
+- If the dataset only contains features, run the data pre-processor without the `targets` argument.
 Use this format when performing predictions on new/unlabeled data.

 	```
 	df_features = dpp.run(df_data)